 8.4.1.1.
 The malfunction indicator shall activate before the end of this test under any of the conditions given in paragraphs 8.4.1.2. to 8.4.1.6.
 The MI may also be activated during preconditioning.
 The approval authority may substitute those conditions with others in accordance with paragraph 8.4.1.6.
 However, the total number of failures simulated shall not exceed four for the purpose of type-approval.

 8.4.1.2.
-Replacement of a catalytic converter type with a deteriorated or defective catalytic converter or electronic simulation of a deteriorated or defective catalytic converter that results in emissions exceeding the THC OBD threshold limit, or, if applicable, the NMHC OBD threshold limit, in paragraph 5.5.1. of general requirements;
+Replacement of a catalytic converter type with a deteriorated or defective catalytic converter or electronic simulation of a deteriorated or defective catalytic converter that results in emissions exceeding the THC OBD threshold limit, or, if applicable, the NMHC OBD threshold limit, in paragraph 5.5.1. of general requirements, unless excluded from catalytic converter monitoring by application of paragraph 5.3.4.
+2. of the general requirements;

 8.4.1.3.
-An induced misfire condition in line with those for misfire monitoring referred to in paragraph 5.3.4.2. of general requirements that results in emissions of any components exceeding any of the applicable OBD threshold limits given in paragraph 5.5.1. of general requirements;
+An induced misfire condition in line with those for misfire monitoring referred to in paragraph 5.3.4.3. of general requirements that results in emissions of any components exceeding any of the applicable OBD threshold limits given in paragraph 5.5.1. of general requirements;